 Queens Park Rangers Football Club, popularly known as QPR, is an English football club based in West London.
-They currently feature in the English Football League.
+They currently feature in the English Championship.

 The club was formed in 1882 after St. Jude’s merged with Christchurch Rangers.
 QPR turned professional in 1889 and spent most of their time in the lower tiers of English football.